F-I-D-O/Manuals/manuals/LaTeX/Latex manual.md

 ```

 ### Columns with automatic width: `tabulary`
 By default, laTeX does not support automatic width for columns, i.e., sizing the columns by their content.
 To enable this feature, we can use the `tabulary` package, which provides the `tabulary` environment (which is a replacement for the `tabular` environment).
 The columns with automatic width are specified by the `L`, `C`, `R` column types.

 Note that the new column types can be combined with the standard column types.
 In that case, the standard columns will have width according to their content, and the rest of the space will be distributed among the new column types.

+### Complex tables with `tabulararray` package
+The `tabulararray` package provides :
+- full control over the table, most features among all packages
+- separation of the table content and the table presentation
+- simpler code for basic tasks like multirows and multicolumns, wrapping text in cells, etc.

+Notable features present in the `tabulararray` package missing in other packages:
+- footnotes in tables (otherwise, it requires a `threeparttable` environment wrapper)

+As other tabular packages, there are some incompatibilities related to the `tabulararray` package.
+So far, I observed only incompatibilities with the `tabulararray` `talltblr` environment, not with the standard `tblr` environment.
+The following table summarizes the incompatibilities I found so far:
+- `cases`: Obviously, the `cases` environment uses table components internally.
+When using together with `talltblr`, the `cases` environment compilation results with the following error: `latex "\begin{cases}" package array empty preamble l' used`.
+The solution is to use the use the new `+cases` environment provided by the `tabulararray` package.
+As a bonus, the `+cases` environment also fixes some visual glitches.
+Steps:
+    1. enable the `+cases` environment by adding `\UseTblrLibrary{amsmath}` to the preamble
+    1. replace the `cases` environment with the `+cases` environment
+- `tabular`: yes, the `talltblr` environment is incompatible with the default `tabular` environment.
+The solution is simple: replace all `tabular` environments with `tblr` environments.

 ### Configure the space between columns